 Our clinical research covers topics ranging from normal physiology, understanding and measuring disease severity, applying innovative genetic technologies to improve diagnosis, improve best practice, develop new treatments and translating this into practice.

-Our team are passionate about providing children with neurological disorders access to cutting-edge therapies through an extensive clinical trials program, in conjunction with the Clinical Research Centre at Sydney Children’s Hospital.
+Our team are passionate about providing children with neurological disorders access to cutting-edge therapies through an extensive clinical trials program, in conjunction with the Clinical Research Centre at Sydney Children’s Hospital (Randwick).
 Through our involvement in clinical trials, we have contributed to major breakthroughs in the treatment of disorders such as Spinal Muscular Atrophy, refractory epilepsy and Tuberous Sclerosis Complex.

 Our research program covers a wide range of neurological and neuromuscular disorders, and involves partnerships with multiple local, state, national and international collaborators.
 Our goal is to translate the latest research into practice, providing children and young people with the best possible care.

 - Mechanisms and possible prevention of neurodegeneration in spinal muscular atrophy and other inherited neuropathies

 - Development of next generation sequencing to improve diagnostic approaches in neurological disorders, in collaboration with the Centre for Clinical Genetics